-There are currently eighteen covered bridges in Ashtabula County - including the longest and the shortest ones in the entire United States.
+There are currently nineteen covered bridges in Ashtabula County - including the longest and the shortest ones in the entire United States.

 Bridge number seventeen earned the distinction of being the longest one.
 And then, number eighteen came along with a second unique title and record: The Shortest Functioning Covered Bridge in the United States - "measuring in" at a mere eighteen feet.

 Thus, Ashtabula County has appropriately and aptly been named the "Covered Bridge Capital of Ohio."

 These majestic wooden masterpieces appear throughout the county's rolling hills and span some of the most beautiful, scenic, river valleys you'll see in the area.

 Some of the more rustic bridges date back to the 1850's - others are modern marvels of current engineering.
 Seven of the bridges have been newly constructed since 1983.
 All are reminiscent of the time and style of a by-gone era.

 In all, Ashtabula County has had 62 of these wooden-structured bridges.
 Unfortunately, many have long since been replaced by modern cement or steel bridges.